The Prettiest Stockholm Subway Stations You Have to See

 I won't lie – I went back to this station more than once for photos!

 Chances are you may have seen photos of this station before.
-One of the escalators leading down to the trains at Solna Centrum has been nicknamed “the Gates to Hell” because of the assaulting red and black paint.
+One of the escalators leading down to the trains at Solna Centrum has been nicknamed “the Gates to Hell” because of the assaulting red and black paint on what looks like natural stone.

 Does this look like “the Gates of Hell” to you?